+No, it isn’t.
 Many believe that He Shou Wu is the same type of remedy as Fo-Ti, which is simply not true.
 Fo-Ti is a commercial product which can have severe side effects and mess with estrogen and testosterone levels, but fortunately the all-natural herb He Shou Wu may only cause mild side effects.

 The first side effect in a form of a loose stool is only possible in people sensitive to He Shou Wu or the ones who take too much of it.
 He Shou Wu contains emodin which acts as a liver protective agent, has been shown to be anti-cancerous but it’s also an all-natural laxative.
 In any case, diarrhea usually occurs from taking the raw, unprocessed root form of this herb, and in large quantities.

 A small percentage of people are sensitive to He Shou Wu and in addition to diarrhea, they may notice a skin rash as well.
 It also occurs when large doses of this herb are taken and this side effect is recorded and confirmed.

 In those who take very high doses of this herb (15 or more grams, which is 4-5x more than recommended), there is a possibility of extremity numbness.
-This uncomfortable side effect may happen after days of ingesting more than 15g of this, otherwise, very helpful herb.
+This uncomfortable side effect may happen after days of ingesting more than 15g of this otherwise very beneficial herb.